-We give thanks to the Lord Jesus for the blessing to be with Tri-County Baptist for their missions conference this week.
+We give thanks to the Lord Jesus for the blessing to be with an Independent Baptist in Katy, Texas, for their missions conference this week.
 This brings us one more step closer to our departure from the US soil towards the mission field.
-Whereas November was truly a month to give thanks unto the Lord, December is shaping up to be a bountiful month with an opportunity to travel to Mexico City with evangelist David Corn.
+Whereas November was truly a month to give thanks unto the Lord, December is shaping up to be a bountiful month with an opportunity to travel to Mexico City with an evangelist.
 I have had a desire to evangelize in Mexico City and visit missionaries there for several years now, and it looks like that will happen for me this month.
 I can do all things through Christ who strengthens me.

 Arkansas is really beautiful this time of year with the fall colors in full swing.
 It was a perfect time to travel and make a connection with a couple of churches in the Northwest part of the state.
-Temple Baptist Church in Springdale and Gospel Light Baptist Church in Rogers gave us such a wonderful reception.
+A Baptist Church in Springdale and another in Rogers gave us such a wonderful reception.
 We praise God for them.

-Also, we want to give God praise for the invitation from Tri-County Baptist Church in Katy, TX today to be included in their missions conference in December.
+Also, we want to give God praise for the invitation from a Baptist Church in Katy, Texas, today to be included in their missions conference in December.
 What a blessing this is as we walk by faith.

 1 John 4:19 “We love him [God] because he first loved us.”
 Since God has already taken the initiative and shown his love for us by sending his son to die for us, we have only one reasonable response and that is to repent, call on the Lord Jesus for forgiveness and surrender all to him.
 The song says, “All to Jesus I surrender, All to him I freely give, I will ever love and trust him, In his presence daily live.”
 Surrendering is a daily task and not just a one time event.
 We recently came face to face with something that we needed to surrender to the Lord.
 This “certain” thing just did not seem to be working out in God’s plan for us at this time, so we came to the reality that we had to “surrender all” of this thing to the Lord.
 Upon doing so, our hearts began to be overwhelmed with a sense of relief and peace.
 It was at this point that we began to pray toward the things that remained, especially regarding the missions call.
 Immediately God began to bless that very same day with referrals to churches for presenting ministry.
 God is so good.
 His love endures forever.